-Students that do not receive an E-Bill can confirm account charges by accessing the online Institutional Student Information System (ISIS) http://www.ohsu.edu/registrar/ISISOnline.htm or by calling the Baird Hall Cashier's Office at (503) 494-8243.
+Students that do not receive an E-Bill can confirm account charges by accessing the online Student Information System (SIS) or by calling the Baird Hall Cashier's Office at (503) 494-8243.
 All students must pay on time even if an E-Bill is not received.
 Students should refer to the billing statement for the last day to pay tuition and fees in full before late charges are assessed.

 C. Payment Options

-Payment to student accounts can be made by cash, check, credit card (Visa/MasterCard) in person, by US mail or online through Institutional Student Information System (ISIS) which is a secure payment option.
-However, student financial aid must be applied to student accounts before credit card payment will be accepted.
-Any balance remaining after financial aid has been applied may be paid by credit card.
+Payment to student accounts can be made by cash, check, credit card (Visa/MasterCard) in person, by US mail or online through the Student Information System (SIS) which is a secure payment option.
+Any applicable financial aid will be applied to accounts, with the remaining balance to be paid by one of the methods listed above.